 “An Arizona Cowboy” by Frederic Remington

-“The Arizona Cowboy”, Frederic Remington, 1901, pastel on paper.
-Image Source
+“The Arizona Cowboy”, Frederic Remington, 1901, pastel and pencil on paper.
+Image Source.

 “An Arizona Cowboy”

 With pieces of art like this, Remington helped reshape the way that the world saw American cowboys.
-Once seen as rough characters, cowboys became gallant heroes who saved ladies in need and stood up for what they believed.
-Although highly romanticized, I like that version better.
+Once seen as rough characters, cowboys became fearless heroes with grit.
+Although highly romanticized, this image still resonates with people today.

 For more on Frederic Remington, please visit his short biography here.